Filipe Castro, Clara Brito, Rui Falcão de Campos and Miguel Soares Lopes

 We are trying to inventory the city’s walls, doors, and towers, the roads and fluvial routes, the city’s water supplies, its convents, churches, palaces, houses, shops, roads, and gardens.

 Below are presented some summary descriptions of some of Santarém’s most interesting constructions and spaces, or memories.
+We have divided the city spaces as public and private, secular and religious:

 City Walls, Doors, and Towers